adempus/Codelogue/backend/README.md

 flask db upgrade
 ```

-##Running the server
-To run the server, you must first create a .env file.
-It contains database credentials and application key data, which is read into enviornment variables
-on app startup.

 ###.env file
+Before running the server, you must create a .env file, It contains credentials like database access info, and application
+key data that is read into enviornment variables on app startup.

 It should look like this:
 ```
 # database credentials